Madeleine McLeester

 Assistant Professor

 Madeleine McLeester is an environmental archaeologist who investigates anthropogenic landscapes, plant collection, human-environment entanglements, early colonial encounters, and sports.
-She speciailzes in ancient agricultural practices in marginal environments in precontact eastern North America and employs pollen and stable isotopic approaches as well as historical record analyzes.
+She specializes in ancient agricultural practices in marginal environments in precontact eastern North America and employs pollen and stable isotopic approaches as well as historical record analyses.
 She is currently directing a collaborative archaeological field project with the Menominee Indian Tribe of Wisconsin as well as additional projects in Michigan and Maine.

 Contact